flojoy-ai/docs/docs/Instruments/Power Meters/PM100USB/PM100USB.md

 - `wavelength_min` and `wavelength_max` are measurement properties that retrieve the minimum and maximum wavelength values supported by the power meter, respectively.

 - `wavelength` is a property that allows you to control the wavelength in nm.
-It retrieves the current wavelength value from the power meter and can be set to a new value.
+It retrieves the current wavelength value from the power meter and can also be set to a new value.

 - `power` is a property that measures the power in W. It retrieves the power value from the power meter.